nunziosorrentino/breakingws/docs/source/howtouse.rst

     $ runcnn.py -m imma -id data -vs 0.25 -mf 4 -r 0.5 -b 64 -e 150

-At the end of the run, two graphs will be showed:
+At the end of the run, two graphs will be shown:

 .. image:: figures/imma_loss.png